Noteblox/Noteblox-Server/README.md

 NoteBLOX - In Application Ticketing
 ===================================
 We think the job ticketing process is broken.
 Or at least, it’s limping along.
-We think that the inbound the inbound emails, phones and portals that initiate a ticket for your GitHub applications  can be improved.
-This issue was the inspiration for what we are trying to do with NoteBLOX.
+We think that the inbound emails, phones and Jira/GitHub Issues for your GitHub applications can be improved.
 NoteBLOX is the world's first In Application Ticketing System.

 The whole idea of In Application Ticketing (NoteBLOX) revolves around users not having to leave what they are doing.

 ### Without In Application Ticketing
-Let’s say you have written a CRM system (could be anything really) in GitHub and there is a problem.
-Does it make sense to have users make a phone call or send an email or log into Jira or GitHub Issues?
+Let’s say you have written a CRM system (could be any system) in GitHub and there is a problem.
+Does it make sense to have users make a phone call or send an email or log it in Jira or GitHub?
 It really makes no sense.
 Fields must be filled out, screenshots made, etc..
 I don’t need to go through all the details that must be shared - DOM tree, click path, device, browser and more.
 It's a PITA (pain in the ass).

 ### With In Application Ticketing
-Right from the system (CRM, PO system, Insurance, etc...) the user should be able to just toggle on a system, demark the issue, and have the technical information captured automatically.
+Right from the system (CRM, PO system, Insurance, etc...) the user should be able to just demark the issue and have the technical information captured automatically.

 Using NoteBLOX, users can bypass email, calls and portals and submit issues directly.